The LLM Mirage: Economic Interests and the Subversion of Weaponization Controls: Operationalizing Definitional Clarity into Policy

 By evaluating how specific combinations of data, algorithms, and compute translate into real-world effects, this benchmark-driven approach replaces static proxies like FLOPs with direct evidence of risk.
 Further, it allows regulators to identify weaponizable capabilities regardless of whether they arise from frontier-scale models or small, specialized systems trained on curated data.

 Early efforts in this direction already exist.
 The Weapons of Mass Destruction Proxy (WMDP) benchmark, for instance, assesses whether models contain hazardous domain knowledge across biosecurity, chemical security, and cybersecurity~\cite{liWMDPBenchmarkMeasuring2024}.
 However, WMDP primarily measures knowledge acquisition, not procedural competence.
 A model can correctly answer detailed questions about chemical precursors without being able to design a viable synthesis route or delivery mechanism.
 For regulatory purposes, this distinction is decisive.
 Governance frameworks must therefore move beyond asking what models know to rigorously testing what they can do.
+Conversely, others have built crisis simulations that measure the adherence of LLMs towards IHL principles, but stop short of building a reproducible evaluation~\cite{drinkallRedLinesGrey2025}.